mattallty/Caporal.js/README.md

 ## Auto-generated help

-Caporal automaticaly generates help/usage instructions for you.
+Caporal automatically generates help/usage instructions for you.
 Help can be displayed using `-h` or `--help` options, or with the default `help` command.

 <p align="center">